-Joanna Goode - executive director
+Joanna Goode - Director

 Joanna began her career working for a number of Community Living organizations, managing programs that supported people to live, work, and play in their communities.
 In 2003, she left those organizations to work as an Independent Facilitator, in the hopes of working more closely with people and families as they identify and pursue their goals.

 Beginning in 2010 and continuing to today, Joanna is the mentor, lead facilitator and Director of Facilitation Wellington Dufferin.
 In this role she guides new facilitators to gain experience and develop their skills in independent facilitation.
 Joanna does this by overseeing the formal and informal training of facilitators, provides mentoring support, and coordinates the Wellington Dufferin Facilitation Network.
 She knows that independent facilitation is not “one size fits all,” and that the process is different for each person.
 Her goal is to help people plan and work towards the life they want in their community.
 In her spare time, Joanna enjoys knitting, as well as being in the outdoors, spending time hiking and canoeing.